xeaone/element/README.md

 - `on: EventEmitter`
 	- `navigated: Event`

-### Oxe.loader
+### Oxe.fetcher
-ES6 import and export module support.
-Imports must be absolute from the domain.
-Also `export default` is the only export format supported.
-Please do not use Loader.interpret to handle user input.
 - `options: Object`
-	- `esm: Boolean` Enables ES6 module re-writes
-	- `est: Boolean` Enables ES6 template string re-writes
-	- `loads: Array<Object, String>` Adds load objects or strings such as non route components
-		- `load: Object, String`
-			- `url: String` Path to a web component JS url
-			- `esm: Boolean` Enables ES6 module re-writes on individually
-			- `est: Boolean` Enables ES6 template string re-writes individually
+	- `auth: Boolean` (default: false) Enables Oxe.Keeper

-### Oxe.http
-- `options: Object`
-	- `request: Function` Intercepts the request.
-If the return value is false the fetch will not be triggered
+	- `request: Function` Intercepts the request if the return value is false the fetch will not continue
-		- `xhr: Object` The xhr going to be used for the request.
+		- `xhr: Object` The xhr going to be used for the request
-		- `opt: Object` The options going to be used for the request.
+		- `opt: Object` The options going to be used for the request
-		- `data: Object|String` The data to be sent as either payload or parameters.
+		- `data: Object|String` The data to be sent as either payload or parameters
-	- `response: Function` Intercepts the request.
-If the return value is false the fetch success and error will not be triggered
+	- `response: Function` Intercepts the request if the return value is false the fetch will not continue
-		- `statusCode: Number` The xhr.status.
+		- `statusCode: Number` The xhr.status
-		- `statusText: String` The xhr.statusText.
+		- `statusText: String` The xhr.statusText
-		- `xhr: Object` The xhr used for the request.
+		- `xhr: Object` The xhr used for the request
-		- `opt: Object` The options used for the request.
+		- `opt: Object` The options used for the request
-		- `data: Object|String` The response transformed by resonseType.
+		- `data: Object|String` The response transformed by resonseType
 	- `mime: Object`
 	- `serialize: Function`
 	- `fetch: Function` A fetch request.